scipp/scipp/doc/beamline_completion.md

 * No ParameterMap
   - Exact solution(s) not yet apparent, but there are several options.
 Given that a number of parameters are linked to the instrument and not individual components, this might affect how things are done
 * No `ComponentID` by design.
 Infact, there may be no requirement for unique identification of `Components` at all.
+* No CSG shapes.
+Dataset will record information as close as possible to the on-disk Nexus Geometry format specification for meshes and cylinders

 Another key difference with the phases for non-dataset approach is that the approach concludes with the complete removal of `Instrument 1.0` but not `Workspace 1.0`.
 The current preferred rollout for `Dataset` is to develop alongside the existing codebase, and not to consider removal of legacy data structures i.e. Workspace until `Dataset` usage has acted as a full replacement.
-We would simultaneously remove `Workspace 1.0`, `Algorithms 1.0`, `Instrument 1.0`, `ExperimentInfo`.
+We would simultaneously depecate then remove `Workspace 1.0`, `Algorithms 1.0`, `Instrument 1.0`, `ExperimentInfo`.

 The net result of these differences is that the activities and timescales differ from those presented in the above section.
 We refer to these as activities rather than phases, since the order of the activities is not known and possibly not interdependent.

 ### Activity 1 - Functional wrappers to Dataset for Geometry

-Need to provide classes of the form `SpectrumInfo`, `ComponentInfo` and `DetectorInfo` that wrap `Dataset`.
+Need to provide classes `ComponentInfo` and `Shape` that wrap `Dataset`.
 These classes should point to a `Dataset` containing all required information.

-Note that `ComponentInfo` and `DetectorInfo` are inter-dependent, a higher-level grouping may be required. `SpectrumInfo` uses `DetectorInfo`.
-We would need to consider time spent to reproduce functional and performance testing.
+Note that the on-the-fly `Shape` requirement is new to Mantid, and would take some time to figure out and optimise.
+Much of the functionality can probably be ported from `NexusGeometryParser`

 ### Activity 2 - Saving Loading

 As described above, no need to preserve compatibility with existing intermediate formats as far as the total `Dataset` is concerned.
 Time would need to be invested to trial and optimise these.
 Requirements for end-users should also be considered, for example if `Dataset` libraries are used outside of Mantid.
 Note that `Saving` and `Loading` and format specifics must not be mixed into the `Dataset` library.
+All information, including shape could be preserved via a generic load/save for Dataset.

 ### Activity 3 - Serialization/De-serialization NexusGeometry